 iOS 12 CarPlay Issues

-Many iOS 12 users report that they are having CarPlay auto disconnect issues when using the reverse / backup camera.
-This issue is already reported to Apple so that we hope that it’ll be fixed on iOS 12. iPhone X, iPhone 8, iPhone 6 & iPhone SE users confirmed this iOS 12 CarPlay issue so far.
+Many iOS 12 beta users report that they are having CarPlay auto disconnect issues when using the reverse / backup camera.
+This issue is already reported to Apple, so that we hope that it’ll be fixed on iOS 12. iPhone X, iPhone 8, iPhone 6 & iPhone SE users confirmed this iOS 12 CarPlay issue so far.

-iOS 11.4 users reported that they faced issues such as skipping songs and random disconnections.
+Some of the iOS 11.4 users report that they faced issues such as skipping songs and random disconnections.
 These issues were presented in iOS 11.3 update too and were fixed in iOS 11.4.1 update.

-Skipping songs and random disconnections occurred after iOS 11.3 update.
-But the most annoying issue was, the blurred or distorted voice experienced while using CarPlay phone for a call.
+Skipping songs and random disconnections occured after the iOS 11.3 update.
+But the most annoying issue was, the blurred or distorted voice experienced while using the CarPlay phone for a call.
 You may hear the voice of the other party perfectly but your voice will be distorted.
 This issue was not fixed even in iOS 11.3.1 However was fixed with iOS 11.4 update.

 iPhone X, iPhone 7, iPhone 7 Plus, iPhone 6S, iPhone 6, iPhone SE, iPhone 5S users confirmed the issue on Apple community.

 Have you ever faced the scenario “CarPlay supported, but not working”?
-It could be due to the CarPlay connectivity issues.
-I suggest you take a look on How to Set up CarPlay article and make sure that you have followed the steps as it is.
-After that, continue your reading here as I will guide you through some CarPlay issue fixing tips and tricks.
+It could be due to the connectivity issues on CarPlay.
+I suggest you take a look at How to Set up CarPlay article and continue your reading here as I will guide you through some CarPlay issue fixing tips and tricks.

 CarPlay helps drivers to keep eyes on the road, hands on the wheel while being connected and informed of everything.
 To make that a reality, it integrates one of the smartest Artificial Intelligence based personal assistants, Siri.
 To work as expected, Siri needs a stable internet connection.
 Otherwise, functions of Siri will be limited and some features may not work at all.

-Therefore, if you feel like Siri is struggling or not working as expected, take a minute and check if your mobile data connection is speed enough for Siri to work.
-This could happen in long drives as the mobile signal may vary from time to time according to the location.
+Therefore, if you feel like Siri is struggling or not working as expected, take a minute and check if your mobile data connection is fast enough for Siri to work.
+This could happen in long drives as mobile signals may vary from time to time according to the location.